mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_group-analysis.md

 *  Click to `Select FEAT directories` and select each of your `feat.feat` folders: <br/>
 ![feat-group-inputs](images/practical_group-analysis_feat-checker-inputs.png)

-*  Keep `Use lower-level copes` as default, these are the five contrasts we set for the single-subject analyses
+*  Keep `Use lower-level copes` as default, these are the two contrasts we set for the single-subject analyses
 *  Specify output directory to be in derivatives with the name `feat_group-n3_fixed`: <br/>
 ![feat-group-outputdir](images/practical_group-analysis_checker-feat-group-outputdir.png)
 <br/>

 **Setup group model on `Stats` tab**: <br/>
+* The full [FEAT User Guide](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide#Group_Statistics) specifies options for a wide range fo statistical models
 *  Select `Fixed effects`, which computes an average generalizable to only this set of participants.
 This is most appropriate if you have less than 10 subjects of pilot data.
 *  Select `Model setup wizard` and keep the default of `single-group average` and click `Process`: <br/>
 ![feat-model-setup-wizard-single-group](images/group-analysis_feat-model-setup-wizard-single-group.png)